joshfire/angela/README.md

 angela sweet.spec.js
 ```

-You should see something like:
+After a couple of seconds, you should see something like:

 ```bash
 Running 1 spec tests...